maya88en/todo-list/README.md

 return <div></div>;
 }

-Then we need to take the input with the help of the input element to create a state, we need to import a state from the react
+"Then we need to take the input with the help of the input element to create a state, we need to import a state from the react

-write import React, {useState} from 'react' then declare the state inside the function by the following :
+write import React, {useState} from 'react' then declare the state inside the function by the following : "

 ### Download the extention: ES7+ React/Redux/React-Native snippets